Alisa Peskin-ShepherdMichigan Mediator, Divorce Attorney, Specializing in Collaborative Divorce & Gray Divorce

-Alisa Peskin-Shepherd was attracted to family law after spending the formative years of her life witnessing family dysfunction, relationships that came and went, and yearning for a sense of completion through strong family dynamics.
+Divorce lawyer Alisa Peskin-Shepherd chose to practice family law after spending the early years of her life witnessing family dysfunction, relationships that came and went, and yearning for security through strong family dynamics.

-And, she is a member of the International Academy of Collaborative Professionals, serving on its Diversity and Inclusion Committee, and a member of the Oakland County Bar Association, the Women’s Bar Association, and the Michigan Bar Association.
+And, she is a member of the International Academy of Collaborative Professionals, serving on its Equity and Inclusion Committee, as well as a member of the Oakland County Bar Association, the Women’s Bar Association, and the Michigan Bar Association.

 Alisa’s memberships also include the Collaborative Practice Institute of Michigan and the Michigan Interprofessional Association on Marriage, Divorce and Family.
-She was a Board Member for the Women’s Divorce Resource Center from 2015-2018, and served as Board President for One Earth Writing from 2016-2019.
+She was a Board Member for the Women’s Divorce Resource Center from 2015-2018, and served as Board President for One Earth Writing from 2016-2020.

-“I strive to be a strong advocate for my clients while pairing that with compassion and cooperation.
-It serves no one to be needlessly aggressive.
+“I strive to be a strong advocate for my clients, bringing compassion and cooperation.
+It serves no one to be needlessly aggressive!
 I do what it takes to achieve the outcomes my clients deserve and desire.
-And at the same time, I view this whole process as a powerful transition for people seeking change and second chances.”
+And at the same time, I view this process as a powerful transition for people seeking change and second chances.”

-A graduate of the University of Michigan and Case Western Reserve University School of Law, Alisa has been named a 2020 Leader in the Law by Michigan Lawyers Weekly, a Super Lawyer every year since 2015, a Top Family Lawyer from dBusiness Magazine since 2011 and a Best of Michigan by the Jewish News for three years.
+A graduate of the University of Michigan and Case Western Reserve University School of Law, Alisa has been named a 2020 Leader in the Law by Michigan Lawyers Weekly, a Super Lawyer every year since 2015, a Top Family Lawyer by dBusiness Magazine since 2011 and a Best of Michigan by the Jewish News for three years.

 The Peacemaker Signature is a statement Collaborative Practitioners often create to share how they approach Collaborative Practice.